Particular/docs.particular.net/nservicebus/sqlserver/connection-settings.md

 ## Custom database schemas

-The default schema in SQL Server transport is `dbo`.
+SQL Server transport uses `dbo` as a default schema.
+Default schema is used for every queue if no other schema is explicitly provided in transport address.
+That includes all local queues, error, audit and remote queues of other endpoints.

-The schema for the specific endpoint can be configured using `DefaultSchema` method:
+In SQL Server default schema can be overridden using `DefaultSchema` method:

 snippet:sqlserver-non-standard-schema

 partial: custom-schema

-## Multiple custom schemas
+## Custom schema per destination

-If the endpoints are configured to use a different schema, then additional configuration is required for proper message routing:
+If different schemas should be used for different destinations, then additional configuration is required:

- * The sending endpoint needs to know the schema information of the receiving endpoint.
+ * The sending endpoint needs to know the custom schema of the receiving endpoint's input queue.
+ * The sending endpoint needs to know the custom schema of infrastructural queues e.g. error.
  * The subscriber will need the schema information of the publisher, in order to send subscription request.
  * In Versions 2.1.x to 2.x publisher also needs to know the schema of every subscriber.
 The same applies to sending reply messages using `ReplyTo()` or callbacks.

-The schema for another endpoint can be specified in the following ways:
+The schema for an endpoint can be specified in the following way:

-partial:multischema-config-push

-snippet:sqlserver-multischema-config-pull
+snippet: sqlserver-multischema-config-for-endpoint

+The schema for a given queue can be specifed in the following way:

+snippet:sqlserver-multischema-config-for-queue

 snippet:sqlserver-non-standard-schema-messagemapping

-Notice that in Versions 3 and higher the table and schema names can be passed either using common convention with square brackets, or without them.
+partial: multi-schema-config-notes

 ## Custom SQL Server transport connection factory